Death Ship (1980 film): Plot

 Now awake, and possessed by the ship's dead captain, Ashland dons a Kriegsmarine officer's uniform and announces that he is the captain.
-Marshall and Nick make a chilling discovery: the ship was once a Nazi prison ship, and the ghosts of its inmates and crew are still aboard.
-Upon visiting the chart room, they see that the map of the ship's course shows that it just travels around the Atlantic in huge circles.
+Upon visiting the chart room, Marshall and Nick see that the map of the ship's course shows that it just travels around the Atlantic in huge circles.
 They both decide to escape, but are thwarted when the ship's lifeboats lower into the sea by themselves and drift away.
 Despairing, the survivors try to get some rest but are further taunted by Ashland, who now prowls the ship's passages.
 While the children stumble upon a radio room which starts playing "Horst-Wessel-Lied", Lori goes into shock when her shower water turns to blood.
 She is then tossed overboard by Ashland.

-Marshall and Nick are attacked by the piercing whine of the ship's electronics as the projector begins showing old newsreel footage of Adolf Hitler.
+Marshall and Nick make a chilling discovery: the ship was once a Nazi torture ship, and the ghosts of its inmates and crew are still aboard.
+They are attacked by the piercing whine of the ship's electronics as the projector begins showing old newsreel footage of Adolf Hitler.
 Nick lunges at Ashland, but instead plunges into a net holding skeletal remains, where Ashland drowns him.
 Ashland tells Marshall that the ship is possessed by the spirits of its long-dead crew, and hunts other boats in its path, destroying them and luring the survivors on board to kill them and feed on their blood.
 Marshall manages to stab a gloating Ashland, apparently killing him and stopping the ship.
 Searching below, Marshall finds a life raft in a freezer full of the frozen bodies of downed RAF airmen and Soviet sailors.
 Still, as the children jump overboard, Margaret is captured by a resurrected Ashland and trapped in a chain locker.
 Marshall is knocked out by Ashland, but awakens in time to find Margaret, who has escaped from the locker.
 Captain Ashland attempts to shoot the escaping Marshall family.

 Meanwhile, the crew's spirits detect another cruise liner and begin to give chase, ignoring Ashland, who wants it to run down the Marshalls' raft instead.
 Trying to retake control of the ship, Ashland storms into the engine room and shoots at the machinery in vain, but falls into the steering gear and is crushed to death.
 His screams of agony echo throughout the ship, joining those of its earlier victims.
 Above, the Marshalls rejoice as the freighter turns and sails away.
 After drifting for some time, they are spotted by a search helicopter and rescued.